Cell Molec students.

 Research Opportunities

-While pursuing studies in cellular and molecular biology, you may choose to participate in research in a faculty member’s lab.
-These scientific experiences will allow you to generate and communicate new scientific knowledge that could lead to improved understanding and treatment of human diseases and solve other important biological problems.
+Our students move the field of Cellular and Molecular Biology forward!
+While pursuing studies in Cellular and Molecular Biology, you may choose to participate in cutting-edge research in a faculty member’s lab.
+These scientific experiences will allow you to generate and communicate exciting new scientific knowledge that could lead to improved treatment of human diseases and solve other important biological problems.
 Undergraduate research will boost your resume and dramatically increase your marketability with employers and advanced graduate programs.

-Ball State Cellular and Molecular Biology faculty are leaders in their fields and are performing cutting-edge research with Ball State undergraduates!
-These faculty-student partnerships result in publications in peer-reviewed journals and presentations at regional and international scientific conferences.
+Ball State Cellular and Molecular Biology faculty are leaders in their fields and are performing trailblazing research with Ball State undergraduates!
+Furthermore, students are often included as authors on publications in peer-reviewed journals and give presentations at regional and international scientific conferences.

 • RNA modifications in fungal pathogens